YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 One more point matters before travel.
 The person advertised online may not be the person who performs the key surgical steps.
 Surgeon involvement in the hair transplant should be clear, including who designs the hairline, who supervises anesthesia, who creates incisions, and who reviews the result during the procedure.

 A front desk translator may help with hotel pickup, payment, or appointment timing.
-That support is useful, but it does not solve surgical communication if the interpreter is absent during hairline design, anesthesia questions, graft number changes, or the first wash.
-The safest setup is a named communication route for each medical decision, not only a friendly person at reception.
+That support is useful.
+It does not solve surgical communication if the interpreter is absent during hairline design, anesthesia questions, graft number changes, first washing, or the review of warning signs.
+I want a named communication route for each medical decision, not only a friendly person at reception.

 The person who speaks your language during booking may not be the person beside you on surgery day.
 A useful interpreter for logistics may not know the vocabulary of donor limits, recipient area incisions, miniaturization, medication risks, or graft number changes.
 They may translate politely but not precisely, or summarize a decision that should have been explained fully.
 Polite agreement is not enough when you are agreeing to a permanent hairline decision.